Bragging Rights (2009): Preliminary matches

-In the first match, SmackDown's Intercontinental Champion John Morrison faced Raw's United States Champion The Miz in a non-title match that was first of three matches for the bragging rights trophy.
+In the first match, SmackDown's Intercontinental Champion John Morrison faced Raw's United States Champion The Miz in a non-title match that was the first of three Bragging Rights matches for the Bragging Rights Trophy.
 During the match, Morrison performed a Flying Chuck on The Miz, but The Miz placed his foot on the bottom rope to void the pinfall.
-In the end, Morrison attempted Starship Pain on The Miz, but The Miz pushed Morrison's legs to counter the move and pinned Morrison to win the match and win the first match for Raw.
+In the end, Morrison attempted Starship Pain on The Miz, but The Miz pushed Morrison's legs to counter the move and pinned Morrison to win the first match for Raw.

-Next, SmackDown's Michelle McCool, Beth Phoenix, and Natalya faced Raw's Melina, Kelly Kelly, and Gail Kim in a six-diva interbrand tag team match that was second of three matches for the bragging rights trophy.
-Phoenix pinned Melina after a Glam Slam to win the match for Smackdown tying the score between Raw and Smackdown at 1-1.
+Next, SmackDown's team of Michelle McCool, Beth Phoenix, and Natalya faced Raw's team Melina, Kelly Kelly, and Gail Kim in a six-diva interbrand tag team match that was the second of three Bragging Rights matches.
+Phoenix pinned Melina after a Glam Slam to win the match for SmackDown, tying the score at 1–1.

 In the third match, The Undertaker defended the World Heavyweight Championship against CM Punk, Rey Mysterio, and Batista in a fatal four-way match.
 During the match, Batista performed a spinebuster on The Undertaker, but Punk broke up the pinfall.
 Punk performed a GTS on Mysterio, but Batista broke up the pinfall.
 The Undertaker applied Hell's Gate on Batista, but Punk broke the hold.
 The Undertaker performed a Last Ride on Punk, but Batista broke up the pinfall.
 Batista performed a Batista Bomb on The Undertaker, but Mysterio broke up a pinfall.
 The Undertaker pinned Batista after a Tombstone Piledriver to win the match and retain the World Heavyweight Championship.
 After the match, Josh Matthews interviewed Mysterio and Batista.
 Batista attacked Mysterio, turning heel.

-In the fourth match, Team Raw (D-Generation X (Triple H and Shawn Michaels), Big Show, Cody Rhodes, Jack Swagger, Kofi Kingston, and Mark Henry) faced Team SmackDown (Chris Jericho, Kane, R-Truth, Matt Hardy, Finlay, and The Hart Dynasty (Tyson Kidd and David Hart Smith) in an interbrand 14-man tag team match that was third and final Bragging Rights trophy match that would be won at this match as the score was tied 1-1 at that point.
+In the fourth match, Team Raw (D-Generation X (Triple H and Shawn Michaels), Big Show, Cody Rhodes, Jack Swagger, Kofi Kingston, and Mark Henry) faced Team SmackDown (Chris Jericho, Kane, R-Truth, Matt Hardy, Finlay, and The Hart Dynasty (Tyson Kidd and David Hart Smith) in an interbrand 14-man tag team match that was the third and final Bragging Rights match, which would decide the winner of the Bragging Rights Trophy as the score was tied at 1–1.
 In the climax, Big Show performed a chokeslam on Kingston, betraying Team Raw.
-Triple H confronted Big Show, who delivered a knockout punch to Triple H. Jericho pinned Kingston to win the match for Team SmackDown.
+Triple H confronted Big Show, who delivered a knockout punch to Triple H. Jericho pinned Kingston to win the match for Team SmackDown, thus SmackDown won the Bragging Rights Trophy by 2–1.